fredruss/claude-companion/README.md

 <img src="app/resources/icon.png" width="128" alt="Claude Code Companion icon">

-A desktop companion pet that shows Claude Code's real-time status and token usage.
+A desktop companion that lets you monitor Claude Code at a glance.
+See when it's done, when it needs input, and how much context you've used without having to stare at to your terminal.
+Also, it's cute.

 <img src="app/resources/companion_screenshot.png" width="200" alt="Screenshot of Claude Code Companion showing the pet with a speech bubble and token count">